About compulsory basic training (CBT)

 |Module 3||Element E||Practical on-road riding (compulsory four hours duration)|

 During CBT, you will receive a log book in which your instructor will record the topics covered and details of your knowledge or skills.
 Once you have reached a satisfactory level in all three modules the instructor will give you your CBT certificate.

 A sample of the log book can be downloaded here:

 Once you have passed CBT you'll be issued with a certificate valid for two years.
-This will allow you to ride legally on the road unaccompanied.
+This will allow you to ride legally on the road unaccompanied (except for categories A2 and A).
 You must produce your CBT certificate within seven days if requested to do so by the PSNI or an enforcement officer.

 If you don't pass your full moped or motorcycle test by the time the CBT certificate expires (two years) and you want to continue riding on the public road you will have to retake the CBT course and get a new certificate.

 AMIs can give you a duplicate of the original CBT certificate if you lose it or if it is stolen.
 However, if the AMI who issued the original certificate is no longer operating, DVA may give you a duplicate certificate.
 The cost is currently set at a maximum of £20.

 Who will conduct CBT?

 Only registered AMIs from the mandatory register will be allowed to conduct CBT courses and it is up to them to identify a safe and appropriate area to deliver the training.
 Instructors can use the form below to report an incident that happened during training:

-CBT certificates issued in GB are valid for all categories (A1, A2 and A) unless the course was completed was completed on a moped (category AM).
+CBT certificates issued in GB are valid for all categories (A1, A2 and A) unless the course was completed on a moped (category AM).
 However, only those AMIs on the statutory NI register will be authorised to deliver CBT in Northern Ireland.

 Quality assurance of CBT trainers